twekkel/gpxding/README.md

 ```

 ### Features
-* typically a GPX file will be reduced to about 10% of the orginal size, without losing relevant information for navigation
+* typically a GPX file will be reduced to about 10% of the original size, without losing relevant information for navigation
-* redude number of trackpoints using Ramer-Douglas-peucker algorithm
+* reducing the number of track points using Ramer-Douglas-Peucker algorithm
-* rounding/reducting to a sensible signification number of digits (preserving relevant precision), e.g. an elevation of 14.9999997348 becomes 15.
+* reducing longitude/latitude to a sensible amount of digits (preserving relevant precision), e.g. 14.9999997348 becomes 15.
+* rounding of elevation to the nearest meter
 * deduplicate nearby points, e.g. recording wasn't stopped during a time-out
-* reduce noise/spikes
+* reducing noise/spikes (optional)
-* very fast (e.g. much faster than [gpsbabel](https://www.gpsbabel.org/))
+* very, very fast (e.g. much faster than [gpsbabel](https://www.gpsbabel.org/))
 * process multiple files with a single command (wildcard support)
-* support unlimited GPX file sizes / track points (restricted only by memory)
+* support for GPX files of unlimited sizes and number of track points (restricted only by memory)

 ### Verified compatibility
 * [Bryton Active](https://play.google.com/store/apps/details?id=com.brytonsport.active)